Anti-siphoning

 Review of the anti-siphoning scheme

 In September 2023, the Minister amended the anti-siphoning list to include selected FIFA Women's World Cup matches, including every match of the tournament involving the senior Australian representative team; the tournament final; and qualifying matches involving the senior representative team that are played in Australia.
-The amended list provides for the equivalent listing of the FIFA World Cup—the men's tournament—and the FIFA Women's World Cup.
+The amended list provided for the equivalent listing of the FIFA World Cup—the men's tournament—and the FIFA Women's World Cup.

 Reform of the anti-siphoning scheme and list

-The Government introduced legislation to reform the anti-siphoning scheme to Parliament on 29 November 2023.
-Alongside introduction, the Government published a draft anti-siphoning list to aid the Parliament's consideration of the anti-siphoning framework as a whole.
+The Government introduced the Communications Legislation Amendment (Prominence and Anti-siphoning) Bill 2023 to Parliament on 29 November 2023.
+Among other matters, the Bill set out a range of reforms to the anti-siphoning scheme.
+Alongside introduction, the Government published a draft anti-siphoning list to aid stakeholder and Parliamentary consideration of the anti-siphoning framework as a whole.

 The Bill and Explanatory Memorandum are available on the Australian Parliament House website.